 Hip dysplasia (HD) is the most common genetic condition seen in veterinary practice, affecting virtually every breed.
 There is no effective cure for this condition.
+PenHIP testing can predict the animal’s susceptibility to develop HD.

-The only practical means of eliminating or reducing hip dysplasia is through selective breeding, based on well-defined objective phenotypic criteria-physical make up such as x-ray appearance.
+The only practical means of eliminating or reducing hip dysplasia is through selective breeding, based on well-defined objective phenotypic criteria-physical makeup such as x-ray appearance.

 Most traditional screening systems looked at a single view of the hips, with the hips fully extended.
 Since this method underestimates true hip laxity, it cannot effectively predict the dog’s susceptibility to HD in later life.
 Using the extended hip method for selecting breeding dogs will retain a high level of HD in the offspring.